Apung Mamacalulu

-Apung Mamacalulu (Merciful Lord, Our Lord of Great Mercy) or the Santo Entierro (Holy Burial) of Angeles City, is a statue depicting the burial of Jesus Christ and is enshrined at the Archdiocesan Shrine of Christ our Lord of the Holy Sepulchre in Lourdes Sur, Angeles City in the Philippines.
-Thousands flock to hear the special Holy Mass celebrated every Friday at the shrine.
+Apung Mamacalulu (Merciful Lord, Our Lord of Great Mercy), or the Santo Entierro (Holy Burial), of Angeles City, is a statue depicting the burial of Jesus Christ and is enshrined at the Archdiocesan Shrine of Christ our Lord of the Holy Sepulchre in Lourdes Sur, Angeles City, Philippines.
+The shrine attracts thousands of devotees and visitors, particularly during the Friday Masses held in honor of the image.

 Origin

 The tradition of venerating the image of the dead Christ traces its origin to the early Church.
 The earliest articles of veneration are the Sudarium of Oviedo and the Shroud of Turin, the very shroud believed to have been used in burying the body of the dead Christ.
 Several representations of the dead Christ became common in the fifteenth century.
 When Spain introduced Christianity to the Philippines, they brought several representative images of the dead Christ.
 Known by such names as Santo Sepulcro (Holy Sepulcher), Santo Cristo Yacente (Lying Holy Christ), Santo Retiro (Holy Retirement), Santo Entierro (Holy Burial, Lord of the Holy Sepulcher), the most common portrayal is that of the dead Christ lying in state on a stately bier, a very popular icon in the Philippines.

 Fr.
-Bulatao, SJ, a noted author on Philippine religious psychology, writes that the Filipinos identify with the suffering of the dead Christ because of poverty and other socio-economic difficulties they experience.
+Jaime Bulatao, SJ, a noted author on Philippine religious psychology, writes that the Filipinos identify with the suffering of the dead Christ because of poverty and other socio-economic difficulties they experience.
 Angeles City has widely revered two images of Apung Mamacalulu – one at the Pisamban Maragul and the other at the shrine in Brgy.
 Lourdes Sur.